millengustavo/millengustavo.github.io/_posts/2020-06-01-ml-test-production.md

 - The importance of **frameworks**: pipeline platforms may allow building generic integration tests

 # Conclusion
+Deploying a machine learning system with monitoring is a very complex task.
+This is a problem faced by virtually all players in the market who are starting their journey with data.

+A good first step on this journey is to organize your data pipeline and use managed environments in the cloud for the ML tasks:
+- Amazon SageMaker
+- Google Cloud AI Platform
+- Azure Machine Learning Studio
+- Databricks

 Even if we do not face the scale of some problems mentioned in the article, it is worth reflecting on how we can improve what we do today to reduce technical debt in the future.